nfriedly/hn-avatars/README.md

-# hn-avitars
+# hn-avatars
-UserScript to generate avitars next to usernames on Hacker News.
+UserScript to generate avatars next to usernames on Hacker News.

 Run it with a tool such as [Violentmonkey](https://violentmonkey.github.io/), see https://greasyfork.org/ for other options.